agarcan/capstone-coffee-diseases/README.md

 # capstone-coffee-diseases

 AWS lambda serverless based backend to detect coffee plant diseases, using plant leave pictures.
+By providing the location where the picture was taken, the diagnose is completed with weather indicators.
 The detection classes include:

 - “leaf_rust”
 - “miner”